yhyun225/DiffuseHigh/README.md

 ```
 (It is cubersome to search the compatible 'xformers' with your current torch.
 You can simply add 'xformers' in your torch installation command like above.)

-Please manually install below pacakges in your environment:
+You can manually install below pacakges in your environment:

 - diffusers >= 0.24.0
 - accelerate